BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

 - ### `DATS`:
   - Description: Used to tell the mask that an image upload is about to start
   - Hex of the ASCII name: `44415453`
+  - arguments:
-  - arguments: 2 bytes, image size of the following image, 2 bytes, image index, 1 byte, image toggle (wether to tell that an image is going to be uploaded or a bitmap.
-Has to be correct, otherwise upload fails)
+    - 2 bytes for the image size of the following image
+    - 2 bytes for the image index
+    - 1 byte for the image toggle (wether to tell that an image is going to be uploaded or a bitmap.
+Has to be correctlt set for the desired mode, otherwise the upload fails)

 - ### `DATCP`:
   - Description: seems to confirm the image upload, sending the current unix timecode with it